Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skill Set Development: Spending time into developing skills needed by fields that are connected.
+- Transferable Skills Set Development: Investing time in developing the skills required by other connected fields.

 Negativity